danielzahnd/master-thesis/presentation/README.md

 # presentation
-In this folder, slides for the master thesis presentation are stored.
+In this folder, slides for the presentation of the master's thesis are stored.